French journalist kidnapped in northern Mali appears in video

 “I’m speaking to my family, my friends and the French authorities for them to do everything in their power to free me,” Dubois said in a 21-second video shared on social media.

+“We confirm the disappearance in Mali of Mr Olivier Dubois,” the French foreign ministry said in a statement, stopping short of describing it as a kidnapping.

-A French Foreign Ministry source confirmed the disappearance of the journalist and said the ministry was in contact with his family and carrying out technical checks on the authenticity of the video.
+The ministry said it was in contact with his family and carrying out technical checks on the authenticity of the video.

 Malian authorities were not immediately available for comment.